 • Features shallow and deep pools, rapids, waterfall, and footbridge

-If the idea of dealing with blustering crowds on a hot summer day sucks every last bit of energy out of you, the Wilson River at the Footbridge area would prove to be best swimming hole for you.
+If the idea of dealing with blustering crowds on a hot summer day sucks every last bit of energy out of you, the Wilson River in the Tillamook National Forest including the Footbridge area would prove to be the best swimming hole for you.
 The serenity of the Wilson River Footbridge will release every bit of tension you are holding on to.

-It would not be an exaggeration to state that this might be the most inviting and the calmest stretch of slow moving water that you will find in the entire Pacific Northwest.
-The beach, however, is made of river rock and is not sandy which may be a turn-off for some, but the large rocks are equally comfortable to sprawl on.
+It would not be an exaggeration to state that this might be the most inviting and the calmest stretch of slow-moving water that you will find in the entire Pacific Northwest.
+The beach is made of river rocks and is not sandy which may be a turn-off for some, but the large rocks are equally comfortable to relax and enjoy the sun.

 Cautions: Cliff and bridge jumping, slippery rocks are associated with risks, please use caution and make safe decisions.

 Wilson River Trail is a 21-mile moderate scenic trail extending from Elk Creek to Keenig Creek Trailheads.
 This trail can be accessed from different points including the Footbridge Trailhead.